 Not to be forgotten also is the fact that Magisk is a systemless root method, which means you should be able to keep root access when installing over-the-air system updates.

-How to Install Magisk Root Tool on Android 5.0.2 Lollipop
+Download Magisk to Root Android 5.0.2 Lollipop